 Using the Circle of Fifths to find Key Signatures

 While reading through, keep in mind the F-C-G-D-A-E-B sequence we introduced earlier and that it shows the order in which sharps (and when spelled in reverse, flats) are added to keys around the circle.
+The sequence is very useful for finding a key signature, and it’s a great idea to memorize it.

 In order to work out how many sharps or flats are in F major, we need to find it by moving round the Circle of Fifths.
 Remember we always start at C. If we were to head round clockwise once, we would land on G. This has one sharp in its scale, and if you consult the F-C-G-D-A-E-B sequence, you’ll know it’s F♯.
 If we head round once more, we would land on D, with the two sharps of F♯ and C♯.
 So far F is not coming up, which is what we need.

-This isn’t just the pattern of notes around the circle of fifths.
+This isn’t just the pattern of notes around the Circle of Fifths.
 It is also the order in which sharps are added to each successive key when going around the circle clockwise.

 Using the Circle of Fifths to Build Scales